BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 mkdir -p ${OUTPUT}
 fastqc ${INPUT}/* -o ${OUTPUT} -t 8
 ```
 The flag `-t` specifies the number of threads.
-However, make sure their is a minimum of 250Mb allocated for each thread.
+However, we need to make sure we allocate a minimum of 250Mb to each thread.

 Then we can run multiqc which aggregates all of our fastqc files into one readable HTML file.